-What Is TAS?
+What Is the Taxpayer Advocate Service?

-TAS is an independent organization within the IRS that helps taxpayers and protects taxpayer rights.
-TAS strives to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.
+The Taxpayer Advocate Service (TAS) is an independent organization within the Internal Revenue Service (IRS).
+TAS helps taxpayers resolve problems with the IRS, makes administrative and legislative recommendations to prevent or correct the problems, and protects taxpayer rights.
+We work to ensure that every taxpayer is treated fairly and that you know and understand your rights under the Taxpayer Bill of Rights.
+We are Your Voice at the IRS.